 For the first part, you can test that the right message is returned for each type of user.

-For the second part, you can test that a given message is sent correctly based on the value of preferred_notification_method.
+For the second part, you can test that a given message is sent correctly based on the value of preferred_notification_method

-And finally, you can test that the parent method will pass the message returned from do_stuff_based_on_user_type along to send_email_or_text.
-So now, you have 8 states to test:
+And finally, you can test that the parent method will pass the message returned from do_stuff_based_on_user_type

-1. User is an admin
+- User is an admin

-2. User is a user
+- User is a user

-3. User is an author
+- User is an author

-4. User is anonymous
+- User is anonymous

-5. preferred_notification_method is email
+is email -

-6. preferred_notification_method is text
+is text -

-8. and one test for the parent method
+is neither - and one test for the parent method

 Here, you save four tests by breaking code apart so you can test it separately.
 In the second example, it’s a lot more obvious that you can get by with fewer tests.
 And you can imagine how as you add more states, splitting your code up becomes an even better idea.